 Description: Used to list available interconnect models for the Component.

-Usage Rules: Interconnect Models are described by IBIS-ISS or Touchstone files that connect the Pins, Die Pads, and Buffer Terminals (Supply and I/O) of a Component.
+Usage Rules: Interconnect Models are described by IBIS-ISS subcircuits or Touchstone files that connect the Pins, Die Pads, and Buffer Terminals (Supply and I/O) of a Component.

 A Component may have none, one, or more than one Interconnect Model associated with it.
 If any Interconnect Models exist for the Component, they shall be listed in this section.
 An Interconnect Model Selector is required even if only a single Interconnect Model is associated with the Component.
 [Interconnect Model Selector] is hierarchically within the scope of the [Component] keyword.